Finspire13/DeepReg/docs/source/docs/dataset_loader.md

     the channel of index `label_idx` is the same anatomical or pathological structure.

   - Currently, if the data are labeled, each data sample must have at least one label.
-    For missing labels or partially labelled data, consider using all-zero masks as a workaround.
+    For missing labels, consider using all zeros as a workaround.

-  - See further discussion in [Label sampling](exp_label_sampling.html).

 .. \_paired-images: